Motion to Take Note

 In respect of the committee’s specific recommendations to review and evaluate the common agricultural policy and the common fisheries policy, I can assure your Lordships that we are assessing all the opportunities for agriculture and fisheries outside the EU.
 A number of noble Lords raised this, including my noble friend Lady Byford, who particularly raised the importance of a successful agricultural sector, and my noble friend Lady McIntosh of Pickering and the right reverend Prelate the Bishop of Leeds.
 It is absolutely clear that a successful agricultural sector in this country is compatible and has traditionally, in so many parts of our country, been compatible with a good environment.

 There is much on which the Government will be working.
 I would say to the right reverend Prelate the Bishop of Leeds that it is my privilege to sit on the ministerial taskforce on broadband and we are absolutely clear about the need for increasing the rate of superfast broadband in rural areas.
 We have deliberately trialled the free childcare of 30 hours in rural areas, specifically because we think it is important that everyone in this country has those advantages.
-We are absolutely clear that, as I say, the compatibility of a great and improved environment with a strong agricultural sector are mutual to each other.
+We are absolutely clear that, as I say, a great and improved environment and a strong agricultural sector are compatible with each other.

 The committee points out a shared interest in maintaining cross-border trade with the EU.
 The Government agree with that.
 It highlights the need to co-operate with the EU on environmental pollution—of course, due to its transboundary nature.
-They are our neighbours and our friends and we should do this.
+It is our neighbour and our friend and we should do this.

 The committee also expressed some concern that withdrawal from the EU may impact on achieving climate change targets.
 I can assure noble Lords that we will continue to work closely with EU member states and international partners to tackle environmental issues which demand multilateral co-ordinated action.
 We will continue to co-operate with the EU on those policy areas where it is important for us to do so, including those issues which have effects across borders.